Bespoke Luxury: South Coast

 Stargaze with Iceland’s top astronomer

 As enchanting as the landscapes of southern Iceland are, remember to lift your eyes – particularly after sundown: light pollution is negligible and stargazing exceptional.
-On a clear, dark night, when the Milky Way drapes a frost-rimed scarf across the heavens, join Iceland’s top astronomer Saevar Helgi Bragason at Hotel Rangá’s observatory (which has the country’s biggest and best telescopes) for a private introduction to the cast of celestial characters: Mars and Neptune, Cassiopeia and Cygnus, even Aurora – this is a prime spot for admiring the cosmic dance of the northern nights.
+On a dark, winter night, when the Milky Way drapes a frost-rimed scarf across the heavens, join one of Iceland’s top astronomer at Hotel Rangá’s observatory (which has the country’s biggest and best telescopes) for a private introduction to the cast of celestial characters: Mars and Neptune, Cassiopeia and Cygnus, even Aurora – this is a prime spot for admiring the cosmic dance of the northern nights.
 Even in high summer, when true darkness is elusive in these lofty latitudes just shy of the Arctic Circle, you can observe sunspots, filaments and flares using Rangá’s specialist solar telescope and filters.

 Of course, the stars and aurora are quite as mesmerising when admired from a steaming hot tub – Rangá has three.
 The stellar standard continues in the kitchen, where fresh local ingredients are married in the restaurant’s innovative modern Nordic cuisine, showcased in both à la carte – perhaps savour salmon hauled from the East Rangá River that babbles past the hotel – and seasonal gourmet menus showcasing the imagination and craft of head chef Bragi Þór Hansson.